 Religion permeated all facets of life in ancient Greece and Rome.
-This unit examines the religious practices of these civilizations through the study of literary, epigraphic, and archaeological sources.
+This unit examines the religious practices of these civilizations through the study of literary sources and material, and culture.
 Lecture and discussion topics include sacred places and spaces, festivals, ritual and sacrifice, priesthoods, oracles, mystery cults, and the nature of the gods.
 Emphasis is placed on the social and political roles of religion in ancient societies.

 |Unit name||Religions of Ancient Greece and Rome|